 Why did this experienced team ignore the avalanche forecast and their own snow stability test results?
 The answer probably lies in what’s known as “Human Factors” in the avalanche business.

-Briefly stated, human factors comprise the decision-making component of our overall risk while travelling in the backcountry.
+Briefly stated, human factors comprise the decision-making component of our overall risk while traveling in the backcountry.
 If the only ingredients to our decision-making process were objective facts on snowpack stability, then avoiding avalanche hazard would be a simple matter of applying a formula.
 But as researchers such as Ian McCammon, Bruce Tremper, Jill Fredston and Doug Fesler have shown, our decisions can be influenced by factors that have nothing to do with the situation, let alone objective facts.
-What makes those factors insidious is that for the most part we are unaware of the “illogic” of our own thinking.
+What makes those factors insidious is that for the most part, we are unaware of the “illogic” of our own thinking.

 | "Most of us sort out our probabilities not with statistics but according to what we have actually experienced.
 Psychologists call this the application of "heuristics".
 Heuristics are the generalizations we accept about the working of the world, drawn from the grab bag of what we've seen personally or what we've heard from trusted sources like friends and relatives."